About the Professorships

 - A letter of support for the nomination from the chair of the department or a senior faculty member currently employed at NIU

-- A letter of support for the nomination from the dean of the college
+- A letter of support for the nomination from the dean of the college with attention to the specific criteria of the award

 *All candidates must have a letter of nomination and two letters of support.
 For candidates nominated by their dean or chair, please secure a letter of support from a senior faculty member currently employed at NIU in lieu of the letter of support that would ordinarily have been provided by that dean or chair.